pywood21/holz_202209/Manscriput/manuscript.md

 The Fig.X (b) shows a example of input original image and Fig.X (c) is the predicted image of original image through the trained model.
 The combination of patch blending algorithm [] and the model worked well to predict large image.
 The most of trachied cells seemed to be well segmented, while the partition of latewood trachied cells was not well predicted.
 It is known that the latewood trachied cell has quite small cell area and cell lumen makes it difficult to prepare the accurate masks from the image taken by the stereo microscope.
 To overcome the problem, the improvement of  image resolution will be needed by optimizing the methodology of microscopic observation.

 To further confirm the accuracy of the segmentation, the geometry parameters of a flat-swan specimen were measured.
 The vertical bounding box and horizontal bounding box were regraded as cell radial diameter and cell tangential diameter.
 The Fig.X showed the distribution of typical parameters measured from the segmented cells.
 The averaged cell area, cell eccentricity, cell radial diameter and cell tangential diameter were 955 *μ*m<sup>2</sup> (306), 0.596 (0.146), 37.5 *μ*m (7.63) and 34.8 *μ*m (6.62), respectively.
-Those measured values agree with the previous research [] suggesting a accurate segmentation model has been built.
+Those measured geometry values agree with the previous research [] suggesting a accurate segmentation model has been built.

 Table.
 1 the evaluated metrics for predicted images by trained U-Net model.
 The values in parentheses indicate the standard deviation.